 Director of Fleet Services, City of Lynchburg, VA

-Passionate, highly effective executive with multiple years of experience specializing in fleet, equipment, and facilities management across multiple locations.
+Chuck Cramer has many years of experience specializing in fleet, equipment and facilities management across multiple locations.
 Skilled at developing and executing solutions to optimize operations.
 Exceptional interpersonal, time management, and leadership skills, with strong prioritization instincts.
-Director of Fleet Services 2016-present.
-Previously was Fleet Manager of 1923 federal vehicles at 12 facilities with U.S. Air Force from 1991-2016.
-NAFA Certified Automotive Fleet Manager.
+Since 2016, he has served as the City of Lynchburg’s Director of Fleet Services.
+He was previously Fleet Manager of federal vehicles at 12 facilities with the US Air Force from 1991 to 2016.
+Chuck is a NAFA Certified Automotive Fleet Manager.